 Do you have glaucoma?
-Perhaps, you are wondering if you are a suitable candidate for a laser eye surgery treatment for glaucoma.
-Here are some facts that you need to know about glaucoma and the possible laser eye surgery for your case.
+Perhaps, you are wondering if you are a suitable candidate for a laser eye surgery for glaucoma.
+Here are some facts that you need to know about this condition and the possible laser eye surgery for your case.

 What are the factors to consider if a patient with glaucoma is a suitable candidate for a laser surgery?